k78ma/quartz/content/3A/SYDE 351/Dampened Spring Systems.md

 $$
 where $c$ is the damping coefficient.

-In the context of a dampened spring system, we then have:
+In the context of a dampened mass-spring system, we then have:
 $$
 m \ddot{x}=f-kx-c\dot{x}
 $$